extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: ACVC, Ada 83 tests
 .. index:: Ada 83 mode

-:switch:`-gnat83` (Ada 83 Compatibility Mode)
+:samp:`-gnat83 (Ada 83 Compatibility Mode)`
   Although GNAT is primarily an Ada 95 / Ada 2005 compiler, this switch specifies that the program is to be compiled in Ada 83 mode.
-With :switch:`-gnat83`, GNAT rejects most post-Ada 83 extensions and applies Ada 83 semantics where this can be done easily.
+With *-gnat83*, GNAT rejects most post-Ada 83 extensions and applies Ada 83 semantics where this can be done easily.
   It is not possible to guarantee this switch does a perfect job; some subtle tests, such as are